FluxxCode/ImGui-Markup/doc/objects.md

 ---
 ## Container
 ### Description:
-The container is used to store custom data or to divide other objects and object IDs.
+The container is used to store custom data and can only be created in the global file scope.
 ### Attributes:
 *The container currently does not have any attributes*
 ### Example: